GabrielAbubakar/hng12-backend-stage-1/README.md

 # HNG Stage Zero Backend Track
 This is my submission for the HNG intership stage 1 task.
 The project is setup using ExpressJs and only exposes one route.
+The '/api/classify-number' route which receives a query of number that is required for the api to give a valid response.

 ## How to Run
 1. First clone the application from the online repository to a local folder using the following command: